Being bedridden after stroke is often the result of massive stroke.

 Luckily, the solution to both problems is movement.

-But not just any movement – you should try to complete strategic, passive exercises to get your movement in.
+But not just any movement – you should try to complete strategic, passive exercises to get your movement in, at least until you are strong enough to perform more active exercises.

 Passive exercise involves assisting your affected side through range of motion drills.
 Ideally, you would use your non-affected side to accomplish this.